 In about half a mile, you'll come to a junction with the black-on-white-blazed Raccoon Brook Hills (RBH) Trail, which begins on the left.
 Continue ahead a short distance on the Seven Hills Trail to a west-facing viewpoint, known as Torne View.
 From here, the Ramapo Torne may be seen on the left, with the hills of Sterling Forest to the west.

 Now retrace your steps to the junction with the RBH Trail.
-Turn right and follow this black-on-white-blazed trail, which descends to cross a stream on rocks (passing the end of the white-blazed Reeves Brook Trail on the way down).
-It then climbs an escarpment, first steeply, then more gradually, passing two southwest-facing viewpoints.
-Near the second viewpoint, a large rock, known as The Pulpit, juts out by the cliff edge.
-After a short descent, the RBH Trail climbs to reach a junction with the orange-blazed Hillburn-Torne-Sebago (HTS) Trail on an open rock ledge (the junction is marked by paint blazes on the rocks).
+Turn right and follow this black-on-white-blazed trail, which descends to cross a stream on rocks (passing the end of the white-blazed Reeves Brook Trail on the way down). and then steeply climbs an escarpment.
+The trail continues along the ridge and soon reaches a southwest-facing viewpoint from a rock ledge over the Torne Valley, with the New York Thruway beyond.
+After a short climb, the trail emerges onto another rock ledge, with several pitch pines.
+This ledge -- with a large rock that juts out, known as The Pulpit -- also affords a southwest-facing view.
+After a short descent, the trail climbs to reach a junction with the orange-blazed Hillburn-Torne-Sebago (HTS) Trail on an open rock ledge (the junction is marked by paint blazes on the rocks).

 Turn left onto the HTS Trail, which proceeds through dense mountain laurel thickets.
 It descends to cross a strip cleared for a gas pipeline, climbs to a minor summit, then begins a steady descent.
 On the way down, the blue-on-white-blazed Seven Hills Trail joins briefly from the left and soon leaves to the right, following which the descent steepens.